roberthart56/intro_to_micropython/README.md

 ### Simple instructions for using Thonny to program.
+* Connect your device to Thonny.
+* Put code in Thonny window.
+* Edit as needed.
-* Run code on Thonny from device.
-Save to the device and/or to computer.
+* Run code on the device using green arrow.
 * Save code as main.py to run on reset.
-* copying code into Thonny and onto the device.
+* Save or open code on the computer.

 ### Resources for learning
 * This repository.